 |Memory||16GB HBM2||8GB GDDR6|

 To see how these cards performed head to head, we fitted them to our gaming test bench that’s running an AMD Threadipper 1950X (in game mode) and 32GB of memory.
-In each case we ran the latest drivers that were available at the time, although do bear in mind that the Radeon VII drivers are technically still pre-release versions.
+In each case, we ran the latest drivers that were available at the time, though do keep in mind that the Radeon VII drivers are technically still pre-release versions.